cernvm/cernvm-kernel/README.md

     - ext2-4, XFS, Btrfs (module), NTFS (module), Fuse (module)
     - NFS 3, 4, 4.1
     - LVM / device mapper
+    - OpenAFS (module, patched in by EC build system)

 Kernel, Ramdisk, and modules are 10MB--20MB in size, compared to >100MB of SL6.
 After boot, it occupies ~25MB less memory than the SL6 kernel.